HariSekhon/Nagios-Plugins/README.md

 I've been developing this Nagios Plugin Collection since 2006.
 The basic Nagios plugins collection that you get with Nagios is a great base to start from to cover some of the basics, while this extends Nagios monitoring capabilities significantly further especially in to the application layer, APIs etc.

-It's a treasure trove of essentials for every single "DevOp", sysadmin or engineer, with extensive goodies for those running Web, Hadoop and NoSQL technologies (Cassandra, HBase, MongoDB, Riak, Couchbase, Memcached, Redis etc).
+It's a treasure trove of essentials for every single "DevOp", sysadmin or engineer, with extensive goodies for those running Web, Hadoop and NoSQL technologies (Cassandra, HBase, MongoDB, Riak, Couchbase, Memcached, Redis, SolrCloud, ElasticSearch etc).

 This should be the next stop after installing Nagios with it's basic plugins.